NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 - In IF_STAGE and IF/ID, I hold the PC (PC is not updated).
 - In ID/EX, I also hold the PC value, but for debugging purposes, I inject a NOP into the pipeline:
 - The instruction type is set to the decoded NOP value.
--Additionally, in the Forwarding MUX, I set the register operand values to 0 during a stall, to ensure that no unintended data or partial results propagate forward, and to prevent any ALU delay or spurious computation during the stalled cycle.
+- Additionally, in the Forwarding MUX, I set the register operand values to 0 during a stall, to ensure that no unintended data or partial results propagate forward, and to prevent any ALU delay or spurious computation during the stalled cycle.

 **Logic**: if ID_EX.mem_read = '1' and
         (ID_EX.rd = ID.rs1 or ID_EX.rd = ID.rs2) then